Quadratically Constrained Myopic Adversarial Channels: Lemma : Capacity of the myopic adversarial channel when

 \subsection{Proof of converse: ``scale-and-babble'' attack}

+In this subsection, we prove the converse part of Lemma~\ref{lemma:sarwate_thm}.
 The converse involves what we call a ``scale-and-babble'' attack strategy for James.
 This attack essentially converts the myopic channel into an equivalent AWGN channel.
 Since the capacity of the AWGN channel cannot be increased using common randomness, this gives us an upper bound on the capacity for all values of $\Nkey$.
-We make no claim about the originality of this proof, as the strategy is well-known (and maybe dates back to Blachman~\cite{blachman-1962}, as suggested by Sarwate~\cite{sarwate-spcom2012}).
+We make no claim about the originality of this proof, as the strategy is well-known (and maybe dates back to Blachman~\cite{blachman-1962}, as suggested in~\cite{sarwate-spcom2012}.
+This was also implicitly used in~\cite{medard}).
 But we nevertheless provide the details to keep the paper self-contained.

 The strategy for James is the following: He uses a certain fraction of his power to subtract a negatively scaled version of his observation; the remainder of his power is used to add AWGN.
 Specifically,